 Anna graduated from the University of Michigan Law School and the University of California, Berkeley.
 After graduating she worked as an Overseas Fellow with a legal clinic for victims of human trafficking at the Instituto Tecnológico Autónomo de México in Mexico City.
 As a law student she served as a student attorney with Michigan Law’s Human Trafficking Clinic and as a legal intern for an immigration law firm.
-She also interned with the University of California, Berkeley’s East Bay Community Law Center Immigration practice .
-She has represented clients in cases for affirmative asylum, victims of crime and domestic violence, and prosecutorial discretion.
+She also interned with the University of California, Berkeley’s East Bay Community Law Center Immigration practice.
+She has represented clients in a variety of immigration law and immigrant rights cases, including federal litigation to ensure immigrant access to public benefits and programs.
+She currently leads immigrant worker rights litigation on MIRC's farmworker team.
 Prior to law school she worked with immigrants as a caseworker for Head Start and the USDA’s Agrability program.
 She is fluent in Spanish.

 Ana Raquel Devereaux, Staff Attorney

 Ana Raquel Devereaux has been an attorney with Michigan Immigrant Rights Center since December of 2014.
 She began her work with MIRC representing unaccompanied children seeking asylum, SIJS, and T- visas.
-Ana Raquel now continues to work with unaccompanied children, while focusing the majority of her work on providing immigration services for victims of domestic violence, sexual assault, and human trafficking.
+Ana Raquel has also represented victims of domestic violence, sexual assault, and human trafficking.
 Ana Raquel is a fluent Spanish speaker and she attended Calvin College for her undergraduate degree in International Relations with a minor in Latin American Studies and received her J.D. from Wayne State University.
-She is currently based in the Kalamazoo office on Mondays and the Grand Rapids office on Tuesdays through Fridays.

-Rebeca is a fully-accredited DOJ representative with the Michigan Immigrant Rights Center’s Ann Arbor Office.
+Rebeca is a Staff Attorney with the Michigan Immigrant Rights Center’s Ann Arbor Office.
 She focuses primarily on legal representation for unaccompanied immigrant children who are in removal proceedings.
-Rebeca received her J.D. from the University of Michigan Law School and her B.A. from Metropolitan State University of Denver.
-During law school, Rebeca clerked at the Michigan Immigrant Rights Center.
-She also worked as a student attorney in the school's Child Welfare Appellate Clinic and the Civil-Criminal Litigation Clinic.
-Prior to law school, Rebeca worked in the U.S. Senate in Washington, D.C.
+Rebeca received her J.D. from the University of Michigan Law School and her B.A. from the Metropolitan State University of Denver.
+During law school, Rebeca was the Executive Articles Editor of the Michigan Journal of Race and Law, served as Co-President of the Latino Law Students Association, was the Juan Luis Tienda (JLT) Banquet Chair, and the JLT scholarship recipient her first year of law school honoring her commitment to working in underserved Latino communities.
+Throughout her time in law school, she clerked at the Michigan Immigrant Rights Center.
+She also worked as a student attorney in the Child Welfare Appellate Clinic and the Civil-Criminal Litigation Clinic.
+Additionally, she was a summer judicial intern for Judge Laurie J. Michelson, United States District Judge of the United States District Court for the Eastern District of Michigan, a Summer Associate at an employment law firm, and a summer intern at the Denver City Attorney’s office.
+Prior to attending law school, Rebeca worked in the United States Senate in Washington, D.C. for Senator Michael Bennet and was the Communications Director for the Congressional Hispanic Staff Association on Capitol Hill.
 She is fluent in Spanish.